-Mr. Ding Xiang Yang, aged 54, is the chairman of the board of directors of the Company (the "Board"), chief executive officer and an executive director of the Company.
+Mr. Ding Xiang Yang, aged 55, is the chairman of the board of directors of the Company (the "Board") and an executive director of the Company.
 Mr. Ding is also a director of a number of subsidiaries of the Company.
 With more than 20 years of experience in corporate and strategic management of real estate enterprises in the PRC, Mr. Ding is primarily responsible for the Group's overall strategic planning and development.
 Mr. Ding joined the Group on 18 March 2001 and played an integral role in formulating the Group's development strategies, operational management and supervising the construction of the Group's projects.
-On 30 May 2014, Mr. Ding was appointed as the chief executive officer of the Company.
 On 5 June 2018, he was also appointed as the chairman of the board of the Company.
 Prior to joining the Group, Mr. Ding worked for more than 10 years at the enterprise management department of China Eastern Airlines Corporation Limited (中國東方航空股份有限公司), a company listed on the The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").
 Mr. Ding obtained a bachelor's degree in law from Fudan University in July 1989, and a master's degree in law from Fudan University in July 2002.
 Mr. Ding is the brother-in-law of Mr. Zhang Zhi Rong, the ultimate controlling shareholder of the Company.